-Employers must pay the cost of purchase, maintenance, and cleaning of uniforms and protective clothing required by employer or by law or pay the employee 15 cents per hour in addition to the minimum wage (maximum required is \$6.00 per week) for washable uniforms.
+Employers must pay the cost of purchase, maintenance, and cleaning of uniforms and protective clothing required by the employer or by law, or employers must pay the employee 15 cents per hour in addition to the minimum wage (maximum required is \$6.00 per week) for washable uniforms.
 When the employer purchases and the employee maintains washable uniforms, the additional payment required is 10 cents per hour.
-When the employer cleans and maintains but the employee purchases, the additional payment required is 8 cents per hour.
+When the employer cleans and maintains uniforms that the employee purchases, the additional payment required is 8 cents per hour.